skovnats/SVE-Systemic-Verification-Engineering/README.md

 At the cultural level: I carry within me both heritages — Russian and Ukrainian —
 and I do not wish to see your nations go through the same destruction we have witnessed.
 First the collapse of the USSR, then the war in Ukraine — both born from manipulation,
-fear, and the illusion of “necessary sacrifice for a better world.”
+fear, and the illusion of “necessary sacrifice for a better world”.

 At the personal level: I do not wish for you, or your children,
 to live through the pain and loss that befell mine —
 to be forced to leave your homeland, to watch truth inverted,
-and to feel that human values have become “inconvenient.”
+and to feel that human values have become “inconvenient”.

 This work is written as a warning, but also as a hope —
 that through understanding, verification, and integrity,